InstrumentBase#

 Parameters:

-• skeleton (Skeleton) –
+• skeleton (Skeleton)

-• save_directory (str or path-like) –
+• save_directory (str or path-like) – Directory to save all of the resulting maps to.

-static write_kernel_to_file(kernel, loop, indices, channel, name, tmp_store)[source]
+static write_kernel_to_file(kernel, loop, indices, channel, name, tmp_store)[source]#